List of ‘Do Not Knock’ Towns is Growing

 for example, Methuen, Massachusetts has a 1 year expiration for inclusion on the Do Not Knock Registry.
 Thus, homeowners and renters needs to re-submit their address every year.
 Solicitors who violate the ordinance are subject to a $300 fine per offense and/or revocation of the license for a year.

-These ordinances are particularly troublesome for businesses in the solar-panel industry, landscaping, snow-removal, vinyl siding, and any other business that uses door-to-door sales to develop business.
+These ordinances are particularly troublesome for businesses in the solar-panel industry, utility and cable sales, landscaping, snow-removal, vinyl siding, and any other business that uses door-to-door sales (like the Girl Scouts) to develop business or make sales.
 The more prevalent these laws become, the more likely homeowners and renters visited by these business’ sales representatives will be on the Do Not Knock Registry in that town.

 One interesting question is whether the wholesale violation of these ordinances could also constitute unfair and deceptive business practices in violation of Massachusetts General Laws chapter 93A.
 Violations of MGL ch.
 93A allow the claimant to recover treble damages plus attorneys’ fees and costs.
 Although it may be difficult to identify the damages that could result from simply knocking on someone’s door – business owners should not underestimate the creativity of lawyers to find a way.
 These types of cases could also easily turn into class action lawsuits if the solicitor violated the ordinance for numerous local homeowners or renters.